jesussanzdev/jesussanzdev.github.io/src/pages/projects/salvapatas.md

 ## The Details

-**Salvapatas** is a customizable and user-friendly theme for Astro, designed with a retro-inspired aesthetic.
-Built with TypeScript, TailwindCSS, and Astro, this theme offers flexibility and a clean design to power your personal website, blog, or portfolio.

-## The Features

-- Dark & light mode
-- Customizable color palette
-- Fully responsive design
-- 100/100 Lighthouse score
-- Fully accessible
-- Built with TypeScript for type safety
-- Lightweight and fast
+**Salvapatas** is a proof-of-concept (POC) web application focused on helping reunite lost pets with their owners.
+Developed with **React**, **TypeScript**, and **TailwindCSS**, the app provides a clean, user-friendly landing page where users can **search for missing pets** or **report animals they've found** in their area.

+Its simple yet effective interface demonstrates how modern web technologies can be used to support local communities and animal welfare efforts.

 ## The Future

-Check out [the theme website](https://salvapatas.dev) to see it in action!
+Check out [the sample app website](https://salvapatas.netlify.app/) to see it in action!